 Urology Austin physicians use patient medical history, along with testing, to diagnose kidney stones.

-The Urology Austin physician will also perform a physical exam and typically a urinalysis.
-They will analyze these results to determine if the patient has an infection, or if there are substances in the urine (such as oxalate, cysteine, uric acid or calcium) causing kidney stones to form.
-The provider may also order blood work that will give clues as to how healthy the kidneys are, and if there is too much uric acid or calcium present in the blood.
+By performing a urinalysis, the provider will be able to analyze whether the patient has an infection, or if there are substances in the urine (such as oxalate, cysteine, uric acid or calcium) which are known to cause kidney stones.
+The provider may also order blood work to check the health of the kidneys, and to determine if there is too much uric acid or calcium present in the blood.

-If the Urology Austin physician suspects that a kidney stone is present, he or she may order one or more imaging tests.
+If the urologist suspects that a kidney stone is present, he or she may order one or more imaging tests.

 This simple, non-invasive test can help the urologist see the size and location of the kidney stone, as well as the kidneys, bladder and the ureters.